-Every piece of clothing we make carries the weight of a legendary victory that history tried to forget and the promise of a future yet to be written.
+Every piece of clothing we make carries the weight of a legendary victory that history left in the shadows and the promise of a future yet to be written.

 A Stolen Future

-This suppression was more than an insult to the men who flew; it was a stolen opportunity for generations of aspiring young African American men and women.
+This delay in recognition was more than an oversight; it was a stolen opportunity for generations of aspiring young African American men and women.
 The loss of this high-profile victory meant the loss of heroes, role models, and the powerful, inspiring proof of excellence that could have encouraged thousands more to pursue aviation and leadership.
-The courage and skill of the entire 332nd Fighter Group, whose legacy of excellence was forged in the skies of WWII long before 1949, was intentionally muffled.
+The courage and skill of the entire 332nd Fighter Group, whose legacy of excellence was forged in the skies of WWII long before 1949, was effectively muffled.

-The four pilots who achieved this historic, unrecognized victory, flying the venerable P-47, were:
+The four pilots who achieved this historic victory, flying the venerable P-47, were:

 • Captain Alva Temple (Team Captain)